 If asked to provide a certified document, you would have to contact a practicing Notary (Notarion) or a Lawyer.
 Please note that our Office is unable to provide a list of recommend Notaries or Lawyers.

 TRANSLATION OF DOCUMENTS

-Please note that our Visa and Immigration Office is unable to provide translating services or recommend translators.
+Please note that our Office is unable to recommend translators or notaries.